Link Building

 These happen when website A links to website B and in return, website B links to website A.

 A reciprocal link exchange such as this one can actually do more harm than good.
-You want to avoid them in your link profile as much as possible.

 This is why most SEOs and link builders prefer doing A-B-C exchanges